ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 A useful framework for thinking about how to approach our colleagues when something is wrong is called [Radical Candour][candour], which is the name of a [book][candour_book] on the giving and receiving feedback.

-Imagine a graph with the vertical axis representing whether or not you care personally about a colleague, and the horizontal axis representing whether or not you’re willing to challenge the directly.
+Imagine a graph with the vertical axis representing whether or not you care personally about a colleague, and the horizontal axis representing whether or not you’re willing to challenge the person directly.

 BEGIN_WIDE